-So, whether you enjoy sweating where you sleep or not, here’s our take on the at-home essentials and the not-so-essentials, but nice-to-haves.
-We’ve also included a basic at-home training plan.
+So, whether you enjoy sweating where you sleep or not, here’s our take on the at-home essentials and the non-essentials, but nice-to-haves.
+We’ve also included a basic at-home training plan below.

 It’s good to be able to squat, row, press, etc. with a bit of resistance, even if it’s not a lot.
 A pair of 15s or 20s should do for most.
 While more weight like 30s, 40s, and 50s might be great for deadlifts and squats, it might be tougher for moves like side laterals raises, renegade rows, curls, etc. Still too light you say?
 Do speed reps, or better yet, do super slow reps.
 You can pick these up anywhere from Amazon, Target, Walmart, Dick’s Sporting Goods, etc.